Research

 Circuit logic of internal state changes

-We address how physiological states such as pregnancy, stress, sleep or hunger affect information processing in neural circuits, and how this orchestrates adaptive behavioral changes.
-A current area of interest are states mediated by hormones.
+We address how physiological states such as pregnancy, stress, sleep, or hunger affect information processing in neural circuits and orchestrate adaptive behavioral changes, with a particular focus on hormone-mediated states.

 Tool development